apache/oozie/docs/src/site/markdown/DG_SLAMonitoring.md

 In the REST API, the following filters can be applied while fetching SLA information:

-   * app_name - Application name
+   * `app_name` - Application name
-   * id  - id of the workflow job, workflow action or coordinator action
+   * `id`  - id of the workflow job, workflow action or coordinator action
-   * parent_id - Parent id of the workflow job, workflow action or coordinator action
+   * `parent_id` - Parent id of the workflow job, workflow action or coordinator action
-   * nominal_start and nominal_end - Start and End range for nominal time of the workflow or coordinator.
+   * `nominal_after` and `nominal_before` - Start and End range for nominal time of the workflow or coordinator.
-   * bundle -  Bundle Job ID or Bundle App Name.
+   * `bundle` -  Bundle Job ID or Bundle App Name.
 Fetches SLA information for actions of all coordinators in that bundle.
-   * event_status - event status such as START_MET/START_MISS/DURATION_MET/DURATION_MISS/END_MET/END_MISS
+   * `event_status` - event status such as START_MET/START_MISS/DURATION_MET/DURATION_MISS/END_MET/END_MISS
-   * sla_status - sla status such as NOT_STARTED/IN_PROCESS/MET/MISS
+   * `sla_status` - sla status such as NOT_STARTED/IN_PROCESS/MET/MISS
+   * `job_status` - job status such as CREATED/STARTED/SUCCEEDED/KILLED/FAILED
+   * `app_type` - application type such as COORDINATOR_ACTION/COORDINATOR_JOB/WORKFLOW_JOB/WORKFLOW_ACTION
+   * `user_name` - the username of the user who submitted the job
+   * `created_after` and `created_before` - Start and End range for created time of the workflow or coordinator.
+   * `expectedstart_after` and `expectedstart_before` - Start and End range for expected start time of the workflow or coordinator.
+   * `expectedend_after` and `expectedend_before` - Start and End range for expected end time of the workflow or coordinator.
+   * `actualstart_after` and `actualstart_before` - Start and End range for actual start time of the workflow or coordinator.
+   * `actualend_after` and `actualend_before` - Start and End range for actual end time of the workflow or coordinator.
+   * `actual_duration_min` and `actual_duration_max` - Min and Max range for actual duration (in milliseconds)
+   * `expected_duration_min` and `expected_duration_max` - Min and Max range for expected duration (in milliseconds)

+It is possible to specify multiple filter conditions with semicolon separation, only information meeting all the conditions will be fetched.

-multiple event_status and sla_status can be specified with comma separation.
+Multiple `event_status` and `sla_status` can be specified with comma separation.
 When multiple statuses are specified, they are considered as OR.
-For example, event_status=START_MET;END_MISS list the coordinator actions where event status is either START_MET OR END_MISS.
+For example, `event_status=START_MET,END_MISS` list the coordinator actions where event status is either `START_MET` OR `END_MISS`.

+For the `app_name`, `app_type`, `user_name`, and `job_status` filter fields two wildchars can also be used: the percent sign ( `%` ) represents zero, one, or multiple characters, the underscore ( `_` ) character represents a single character.

+For compatibility reasons `nominal_start` and `nominal_end` filter names can also be used instead of `nominal_after` and `nominal_before`.

-When timezone query parameter is specified, the expected and actual start/end time returned is formatted.
+When `timezone` query parameter is specified, the expected and actual start/end time returned is formatted.
 If not specified, the number of milliseconds that have elapsed since January 1, 1970 00:00:00.000 GMT is returned.

+It is possible to specify the ordering of the list by using the `sortby` and the `order` parameters.
+The possible values for the
+`sortby` parameter are: actualDuration, actualEndTS, actualStartTS, appName, appType, createdTimeTS, eventProcessed, eventStatus, expectedDuration, expectedEndTS, expectedStartTS, jobId, jobStatus, lastModifiedTS, nominalTimeTS, parentId, slaStatus, and user.
+The possible value for the `order` parameter are: desc and asc.
+The default value for the `sortby` parameter is nominalTimeTS, the default value for the `order` parameter is asc.
+If several items has the same sortby column values the these items will be sorted by the ascending order of the nominalTimeTS field.

 The examples below demonstrate the use of REST API and explains the JSON response.